1-xB/Movie-Rental-Web/README.md

 **Movie-Rental-Web** is a comprehensive web application that enables users to browse, rent, and manage movies.
 It features a robust backend API and an intuitive frontend user interface, designed to provide a seamless movie rental experience.

+**Disclaimer:** This website is a fictional project created for educational purposes only.
+It is not intended for real-world use, and any data entered into the site may not be secure.
+Please do not use real personal information when interacting with the application.
+The site is designed to demonstrate web development concepts and technologies, and should not be considered a fully secure or production-ready application.
+Any purchases made on this site are purely fictional, and no actual movies will be delivered.

 ---

 ## Features